AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

-### 📌 Item 39: Use private inheritance judiciously
+### 📌 Item 39: Use private inheritance judiciously (only when having considered all the alternatives)

-- Private inheritance means is-implemented-in-terms of.
+- Private inheritance means is-implemented-in-terms-of.
   It's usually inferior to composition, but it makes sense when a derived class needs access to protected base class members or needs to redefine inherited virtual functions.